pypa/cibuildwheel/docs/options.md

 ### `CIBW_ENVIRONMENT_PASS_LINUX` {: #environment-pass}
 > Set environment variables on the host to pass-through to the container during the build.

 A list of environment variables to pass into the linux container during the build.
-It has no affect on the other platforms, which can already access all environment variables directly.
+It has no effect on the other platforms, which can already access all environment variables directly.

 To specify more than one environment variable, separate the variable names by spaces.